pikatchu/closedsource/book/0060-the_call.md

 Leo took a deep breath.
 "That means… it could explain what happened when I played *Fortnite*."

-Elias’ eyes narrowed.
+Elias' eyes narrowed.
 "What happened when you played *Fortnite*?"

 Leo hesitated, then explained everything.

 "It was my first time playing, but somehow… I *saw* everything before it happened.
 I was playing like a champion, moving like I had practiced for years.
-But I hadn’t.
-I didn’t think much of it at the time, so I never told you."
+But I hadn't.
+I didn't think much of it at the time, so I never told you."

 Elias leaned back, staring at Leo like he was seeing him for the first time.